Make Your Next Trip Extraordinary

 Best for thrill-seekers

-Micro-lighting: It’s safe (neither of the two operators in Livingstone has had an accident in over 15 years) and way more thrilling than a helicopter to see wildlife or view Victoria Falls.
+Micro-lighting: It’s safe (neither of the two operators in Livingstone has had an accident in over 15 years) and an even more thrilling way of viewing the Falls than via helicopter.

 Bragging rights